MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-warranty.md

 Check if the warranty product is assorted to the channel.
 In Retail and Commerce, check if the warranty group is configured to include the relevant channel.

-**When trying to add a warranty to existing transaction and entering the customer order receipt number, I don't see any lines**.
+**When trying to add a warranty to existing transaction and entering the customer order receipt number, why don't I see any transaction line items**?

 Run a pull job (P-Job) to upload the receipts to headquarters, which is required for the receipt to be found.